signalfx/enhanced-rds-monitoring/README.md

 # SignalFx Enhanced RDS Monitoring Integration

 These instructions describe the steps to deploy the Lambda function to parse and report your Enhanced RDS metrics to SignalFx.
-You can deploy the function either from the Serverless Application Repository (recommended) or from source.
+You can deploy the function either from the Serverless Application Repository (which is recommended) or by building and deploying from source.

+## Installation
 Choose a deployment method and follow the steps below to encrypt your SignalFx access token, customize the metrics sent to SignalFx, and create and deploy the Lamda function.

+### Prerequisites
 Before you begin, you must enable the Enhanced Monitoring option for the RDS instances you want to monitor using this integration.
 [Click here for instructions on enabling Enhanced Monitoring](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.OS.html).

 * [Deploying through the Serverless Application Repository](#deploying-through-the-serverless-application-repository)